Signed in as:

 Urban 2.0 exists to support a vision to make urban environments thriving, green and resilient places, with the three main areas of this vision linked to an Urban 2.0 system (described below) and with two connecting threads of inclusivity and engagement - for cities and towns to be thriving, inclusive, green, engaged and resilient.

-2. Good governance - which stems from a political and economic will to care for people's lives and to care for the planet.
-Governance needs to be well-informed, accountable and enforced.
-Good governance ensures that investments and funds are managed well, and that meaningful social, environmental and economic benefits are focused on.
+3. Good governance requires a political and economic vision to care for people and the planet.
+By being well-informed, accountable and transparent, good governance ensures investments and funds are in place and managed well, that the right actions are agreed and being worked on, and that meaningful social, environmental and economic benefits are agreed and monitored for success.

-The Urban 2.0 system includes five interlinked parts:
+The Urban 2.0 system has five interlinked parts:

 (2) the ecological system